robhagemans/ansipipe/README.md

 ![Screenshot of ANSI|pipe in action](/../screenshots/screenshot.png?raw=true)

-Be sure to enable a Unicode-aware terminal font, such as **Lucida Sans Mono** which is available on Windows by default. (_Unfortunately it has no support for East or South Asian scripts.
+Be sure to enable a Unicode-aware terminal font, such as **Lucida Console** which is available on Windows by default. (_Unfortunately it has no support for East or South Asian scripts.
 A good free monospace font with support for many Western and East Asian scripts is **WenQuanYi Zen Hei Mono**_.)